-The landing page promotes the Android application, which provides a voice assistant while driving.
+The landing page is designed to promote the Android application which provides a voice assistant while driving.

 After the supervisor from a startup company reviewed my resume and portfolio on a job site, he decided to hire me as a freelancer to create this landing page.
 This landing page is intended to promote the company’s Android application, Omnie, which is a personal voice assistant that offers a smarter and safer way to use phones while driving.
 While driving, users can prompt the voice assistant to bring up navigation, play music, call friends, or even send text messages.
 Its features are safe, simple, and user-friendly.

 I reviewed the original design to understand its faults, and I have three main suggestions for improvement regarding the design.Problem 1: The image does not align with the spirit of their brand.

 The original front-page image features ice, snow, and heavy-duty vehicles, giving me a strong, heavy, and cold feeling.
 Maybe they want to highlight their durability; however, it does not align with the spirit of their brand, which is meant to focus on being safe, simple, and user-friendly.